 This card must be immediately preceded by a COUPLING keyword card.
-If no ORIENTATION was specified on the COUPLING card, the degrees of freedom entered immediately below the KINEMATIC card apply to the global rectangular system, if an ORIENTATION was used, they apply to the local system.
-If the local system is cylindrical, the degrees of freedom 1, 2 and 3 correspond to the displacement in radial direction, the circumferential angle and the displacement in axial direction, respectively (as defined by the ORIENTA-TION card; the position of the reference node is immaterial to that respect).
+If no ORIENTATION was specified on the COUPLING card, the degrees of freedom entered immediately below the KINEMATIC card (these are the degrees of freedom i which take part in the rigid body motion) apply to the global rectangular system, if an ORIENTATION was used, they apply to the local system.
+If the local system is cylindrical, the degrees of freedom 1, 2 and 3 correspond to the displacement in radial direction, the circumferential angle and the displacement in axial direction, respectively (as defined by the ORIENTATION card; the position of the reference node is immaterial to that respect).